mattermost/docs/source/deployment/push.md

 # Push Notifications and Mobile Devices

-To send push notifications from your private cloud to iOS apps and Android mobile apps, Apple and Google require a key to be compiled into your mobile applications.
+To send push notifications from your private cloud to iOS apps and Android mobile apps, Apple and Google require a unique key to be compiled into your mobile applications.
+There are 3 deployment options:

-There are 3 options for configuring push notifications to your Mattermost mobile apps:

 1. Use a **Hosted Push Notification Service (HPNS)** and pre-compiled mobile applications using a key secured by Mattermost.com.

     - Pros:
         - Push notifications are encrypted.